niki-nakamura/SeoMasterPro/scripts/README.md

 ## Troubleshooting

-### OpenAI API Quota Exceeded
+### Ollama Connection Issues
-If you see a 429 error with "insufficient_quota":
+If you see connection errors to localhost:11434:
-1. Check your OpenAI account billing and usage
-2. Upgrade your OpenAI plan if needed
-3. Wait for quota reset if on free tier
+1. Ensure Ollama is running: `ollama serve`
+2. Check if mxbai-embed-large model is available: `ollama list`
+3. Download the model if needed: `ollama pull mxbai-embed-large`
+4. Verify API endpoint: `curl http://localhost:11434/api/tags`

 ### Database Connection Issues
 Ensure you have: